Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Notes

-1. Third place match not played, Great Britain received both bronze medals
+1. There was no third place match, Great Britain received both bronze medals

 • List of Olympic medalists in field hockey